-A spouse, custodial parent, or a guardian can file for support from the other parent or spouse.
-To file a support action a complaint for support will need to be filed.
+- A spouse, custodial parent, or a guardian can file for support from the other parent or spouse.
+To file a support action, a complaint for support will need to be filed.
 The person that files the complaint for support is the Plaintiff.
 The person that the complaint for support is filed against is the Defendant.

-- Their complete addresses
+- The parties' complete mailing addresses

-- Names of employers
+- Names of employers of both parties.

-- 3 recent paystubs
+- 3 recent paystubs of plaintiff

 - Drivers licenses

 - Any professional licenses

 There are three types of Complaints for Support.
 The Case Management Officer will assist the Plaintiff in determining which type of Complaint for Support should be filed in their situation.

 1. A local Complaint is filed if both parties reside or work in Adams County.
 If one party does not reside or work in Adams County but will cooperate with our office, a local complaint can be filed.
 A local Complaint for Support is typically completed online or by filling out a packet in the DRS.